Vyogami/dotfiles/README.md

 Dotfiles are configuration files that customize the behavior and appearance of software applications and operating systems.
 This repository serves as a centralized location for storing and version-controlling my dotfiles, making it easy to synchronize them across different machines and operating systems.

-> I've other branches such `chezmoi` and `stow` which uses respective tools for managing dotfiles but `dotter` branch is the most up to date.

 ## Stored Configurations

 This repository contains the dotfile configurations for the following tools: